raamwerk/use-model/README.md

 # useModel()

-> ⚠️ Warning: hooks are not part of a stable React release yet, so use this only for experiments ⚠️

 ## Overview

 The useModel hook is a wrapper around React's useState hook.
 Its setter can be passed directly to form controls.